-Usually you get a set benefit per visit or service, capped at an annual maximum benefit per type of service.
+Usually you get a set benefit per visit or service, capped at a yearly maximum benefit per type of service.

 Most funds reset extras benefits on 1 January

-The annual maximum limit resets each year – 1 January for most funds this happens on 1 January.
+The annual maximum limit resets each year – and for most funds this happens on 1 January.
 Some funds reset at the end of the financial year, and a few on the date you joined.

 Only very few funds – such as Police Health and Emergency Services Health – let you claim unused benefits for some services during the next year.

-If you have health insurance with one of the funds below, your extras benefits will reset on 1 January and what you haven't claimed up to the limits you're entitled to, the opportunity will be gone.
+If you have health insurance with one of the funds below, your extras benefits will reset on 1 January.
+This means that if you haven't claimed up to the limits you're entitled to, the opportunity will be gone.
 That could add up to hundreds of dollars in wasted premiums.

 How much could you be missing out on?

 Remember, you've already paid for your extras cover, so if you don't use it, it's money that's going to waste.
 Here are some typical annual limits for various services, showing how much you can claim in a year.

 How much you get back for each treatment depends on your policy, but here are some median figures:

-Note: These are the median benefits per person (single policy in Victoria, November 2019) for the first service in a year – usually the benefits are smaller for subsequent services.
-Only policies with cash benefits for services were used for this calculation; a number of policies pay a percentage of your cost, usually between 50 and 100%.
+Note: These are the median benefits per person (single policy in Victoria, November 2021) for the first service in a year – usually the benefits are smaller for subsequent services.
+Only policies with cash benefits for services were used for this calculation.
+A number of policies pay a percentage of your cost, usually between 50% and 100%.

 Time to start a long-term treatment plan?

-If it would help you to receive prolonged treatment for something, and you have extras cover you haven't used, now could be a good time to start.
+If it would help you to receive longer term treatment for something, and you have extras cover you haven't used, now could be a good time to start.

 For example, if you've put off going to the physiotherapist to get treatment for back pain, you could start now and continue in the new year with your renewed cover, and have a longer period of uninterrupted treatment that you can claim on.

-Important: Extras health insurance usually only pays a portion of your costs, so we're not recommending you go out and get treatments for things you don't need, because it will still cost you.
+Important: Extras health insurance usually pays only a portion of your costs, so we're not recommending you go out and get treatment for things you don't need, because it will still cost you.

-Often, that fully covers the cost for single-vision specs, but if you need multifocals (which correct both near and far vision problems), you can be out of pocket by hundreds of dollars.
+Often, that fully covers the cost of single-vision specs.
+But if you need multifocals (which correct both near and far vision), you can be out of pocket by hundreds of dollars.